The Origins of the War

 Explore all videos in Chapter 5: Guerrilla Experiences

-Trinidad describes her experience of the 1986 “Desembarco” invasion in Arcatao, the involvement of a particular commander, and the resettlement process.
+Lidia describes her experience of the 1986 “Desembarco” invasion of Arcatao in detail, pointing out how the arrest of foreign journalists changed the course of events.

 Explore all videos in Chapter 6: Resettlement & the "Desembarco"